MohamedAtallaa/GitHubBot/README.md

- GitHub Followers is an application builds upon GitHub API.
+Based on GitHub API, GitBot is an app to search for GitHub users and get info about them.
+You can save users in favorite list using UserDefaults.
+The app is done completely programmatically with UIKit without any storyboards or xib files.